 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to ensure, as far as possible, that it will always have sufficient liquidity to meet liabilities when due.
 The contractual maturity of the majority of trade and other payables is within twelve months.
-As at January 30, 2016, the Company had a high degree of liquidity with \$163,784 in cash and cash equivalents, and marketable securities.
-In addition, the Company has unsecured credit facilities of \$100,000 subject to annual renewals.
+As at February 3, 2018, the Company had a high degree of liquidity with \$166,681 in cash and cash equivalents, and marketable securities.
+In addition, the Company has unsecured credit facilities of \$75,000 subject to annual renewals.
 The Company has financed its store expansion through internally-generated funds and its unsecured credit facilities are used to finance seasonal working capital requirements for U.S. dollar merchandise purchases.
-The Company's long-term debt consists of a mortgage bearing interest at 6.40%, due November 2017, which is secured by the Company's distribution centre.